-Whilst the board considers that the effect of Covid-19 on the Group's financial results at this time is constrained to inefficiencies due to remote working, restrictions on travel and some minor potential delays to consultants work streams, the Board considers the pandemic could delay the Araguaia project financing timeline by a number of months (this will be dependent on the duration of the effects of the Covid-19 virus across global markers).
-In response to any potential delay management has prepared a revised cashflow forecast for the next 24 months reflecting potential cost cutting in the parent company relating to reduced travel and lower levels of investor relations and marketing activities together with delaying certain costs for the Araguaia project.
-This forecast indicates that the Group has sufficient cash to survive beyond the next 24 months and it will be adopted should the Araguaia project financing not be able to be progressed as quickly as anticipated.
+Whilst the board considers that the effect of Covid-19 on the Group's financial results at this time is constrained to inefficiencies due to remote working, restrictions on travel and some minor potential delays to consultants work streams, the Board considers the pandemic could delay the Araguaia project financing timeline by a number of months (this will be dependent on the duration of the effects of the Covid-19 virus across global markets).
+However, the additional funding described above provides sufficient financing to enable the Company to continue its operations for at least 12 months should any additional cost arise as a result of any potential deterioration in the global Covid-19 situation.